 Danny’s approach to workplace issues is practical, thoughtful and detail-oriented.
 Clients often seek his expertise in dealing with complex workplace issues such as disability management, restructurings and terminations, performance management, corporate transactions and contract negotiations.
 Danny is a strong litigator who is equally comfortable in court or pursuing his clients’ interests by negotiating settlements.

-Danny is approachable and easy to work with; providing a pragmatic and common-sense approach to complicated legal issues
+Clients appreciate Danny’s approachable and no-fuss manner and look to him for his pragmatic and common-sense approach to complicated legal issues

-Outside of the office, Danny loves to watch his two sons play in the back yard and share family time at the beach.
-He also finds time to train for triathlons and enjoys the challenge of pursuing a personal best each time he races.
+Outside of the office, Danny loves to watch his two sons playing and share family time at the beach or the local ski hills.
+He also finds time to cycle around the local hills and escape on the hiking trails.

 B. Comm and LL.B, Murdoch University, Western Australia